aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: history

-      List of :class:`ClientResponse` objects of preceding requests, if there were redirects.
+      :class:`list` of :class:`ClientResponse` objects of preceding requests, if there were redirects.

    .. method:: close()